Rendering Engines vs. Javascript Engine #

 - When you inherit a class and it does not override the constructor it calls the parent constructor by default

-returns a shallow copy of an array- The spread operator
+Array.slice()returns a shallow copy of an array- The spread operator

-was originally added for arrays in es6.
-However, a later change enabled the spread operator to be used with objects too, e.g.const newObj = {...obj}
+...was originally added for arrays in es6.
+However, a later change enabled the spread operator to be used with objects too, e.g.const newObj = {...obj} - You can compress bundles with

-, etc. to greatly reduce bundle size - Wrapping code that spans multiple lines with
+gzip,bzip, etc. to greatly reduce bundle size - Wrapping code that spans multiple lines with

-prevents the pitfalls of automatic semicolon insertion - In JavaScript, class methods are not bound by default.
+()prevents the pitfalls of automatic semicolon insertion - In JavaScript, class methods are not bound by default.
 That means that the class method’s

-keyword will not always refer to the class itself - it will refer to whatever called the function- To bind the function to the class you can do
+thiskeyword will not always refer to the class itself - it will refer to whatever called the function- To bind the function to the class you can do

-in the class constructor
+this.myFunc = this.myFunc.bind(this)in the class constructor

 - To bind the function to the class you can do